2012 Gaza War: Public execution of alleged informants by Hamas

 Seven Palestinians have been publicly executed by militants for alleged collaboration with Israel.
 One man, Ashraf Ouaida, was killed on 16 November near a mosque in the Sheikh Radwan neighborhood of Gaza City.
 An eyewitness said he saw two masked men emerge from a Jeep, drag the victim underneath a Hamas billboard and shoot him multiple times in the head, before hanging a poster citing his alleged crimes.

 Militants shot six other Palestinians in the street on 20 November.
 According to witnesses, the men were pulled out of a van, forced to lie face down on the street and then shot dead.
 Five of the bodies were left in a pile while a mob stomped and spit on them.
 A sixth body was tied to a motorcycle and dragged through the main streets of Gaza City as onlookers screamed, "Spy!
 Spy!".
 Militants posted a sign naming the six victims.
 Hamas's radio station, Voice of al-Aqsa, quoted security sources, alleging that they "possessed hi-tech equipment and filming equipment to take footage of positions".

 The man whose body was tied to a motorcycle, Ribhi Badawi, was a member of Jaljalat, an Islamist group that maintains a rivalry with Hamas.
 Badawi's family, neighbors, and friends maintained that the allegations of his having spied for Israel were "absurd", noting that he had spent the previous four years in a Hamas prison under armed guard.
 His widow stated that he confessed to aiding Israel after being tortured by Hamas for seven months with methods that included being burned, having his jaw and teeth broken, and being hung for 45 days by his arms and legs.

-On 21 November, Hamas deputy leader Moussa Abu Marzouk condemned the killings as "unlawful", adding that any punishments or executions must follow the legal process.
+On 21 November, Hamas deputy leader Mousa Abu Marzook condemned the killings as "unlawful", adding that any punishments or executions must follow the legal process.
 He further added that those behind the killings must be punished.